QCrypt/qcrypt-website/README.md

 3. put the images (logo, background image, banner) from above to this folder

 ### add info to main config file https://github.com/QCrypt/qcrypt-website/blob/main/hugo.toml
-4. In [params], change the currentYear and date
+4. In [params], LEAVE the currentYear and date as it is right now.
+Change this only when the new 2025 site is ready.
 5. add a section [params.2025] and supply the required information
 6. the timeanddate_cityid can be inferred from https://www.timeanddate.com/worldclock/personal.html by looking at the link after clicking on "Share This Personal World Clock"
 7. Under [menu], create a new [[menu.2025]] structure as for 2023 and 2024.